 You should set this to Friends, rather than Public, or choose a setting that lets only selected friends see your post.

-You can also decide who can see a message or photo as you create a post.
+You can also decide who can see what you type or add as a photo or video when you create a post.
 Just choose Friends, then select an option from the menu.

 I want to control who contacts me